Overcoming Thinking Traps and Creative Blocks in Music

 Thinking traps are thought patterns that distort reality and fuel self-doubt.
 These habits often happen subconsciously, but they can greatly affect your creativity, especially in the music industry.
 Whether you’re struggling with a small fan base, criticism, or comparing yourself to more established artists, these traps can make even small setbacks feel much bigger than they are.

-Polarized Thinking The Traps of Extremes
+Polarized Thinking: The Trap of All-or-Nothing

 Also known as “all-or-nothing thinking,” polarized thinking forces you to see your efforts in extremes.
 You either “do it real big” or “it is mid completely.”
 For example, a new rapper might think, “If my track doesn’t get 1,000 plays, I’m mid.”
 This mindset sets you up for disappointment because success in music takes time; it’s a gradual process.